-This research used a nonexperimental quantitative study with a survey design.
+This research used а nonexperimental quantitative study with a survey design.
 The research data was collected by researchers using online questionnaires in Google form, which were distributed to 103 respondents between April and May 2020.
 The inclusion criteria included people living in Banyumas.
-The collected using a were samples convenience sampling technique.
-The Integrated Behavior Model (IBM) presents the determinants influencing performances behavioral including demography, knowledge, attitudes, norms. habits, environments, and media.
-The questionnaire was prepared based on the IBM consisting of 14 items related to the behaviors of washing hands, wearing facemasks and other factors influencing the behaviors including: knowledge, attitudes, habits, environment/facilities, and media.
-The questionnaires were distributed through WhatsApp (WA) group networks.
+The were collected samples using convenience sampling technique.
+The Integrated Behavior Model (IBM) presents the determinants influencing including behavioral performances demography, knowledge, attitudes, norms, habits, environments, and media.
+The questionnaire was prepared based on the IBM consisting of 14 items related to the behaviors of washing hands, wearing facemasks and other factors influencing the behaviors including: knowledge, attitudes, habits, environment/facilities, and media. questionnaires were distributed The through WhatsApp (WA) group networks.
 The survey data was collected using the